RahulAloth/modern_cpp/README.md

 # modern_cpp
-CPP 11/14/17/20, Concurrrency, Design Patterns in Modern C++
+This project encompasses learning topics for C++11, C++14, C++17, and C++20, including Concurrency and Design Patterns in Modern C++.
+It can be forked and used as a learning reference for newcomers who want to learn C++ and Algorithms.